Ziv5000/Cybersecurity-Phishing-Domain-Analysis/README.md

 **Date:** 2025

 ## Overview
-This project was completed to identify, analyze, and classify potentially malicious domains using OSINT and threat intelligence tools.
+This project was completed as part of a home assignment to identify, analyze, and classify potentially malicious domains using OSINT and threat intelligence tools.

 ## Methodology
 - WHOIS queries (Kali Linux)